rbenv/rbenv/README.md

 If you're on Mac OS X, consider
 [installing with Homebrew](#homebrew-on-mac-os-x).

+If you have a current system ruby or rvm installation, be sure to remove your `~/.gem` directory if it exists.

 ### Basic GitHub Checkout

 This will get you going with the latest version of rbenv and make it